Fishing zones and fishing periods

 Québec provincial parks and wildlife reserves

-To fish in one of these areas, which are managed by the Société des établissements de plein air du Québec (SEPAQ), you must:
+To fish in one of these areas, which are for the majority managed by the Société des établissements de plein air du Québec (SEPAQ), you must:

 - make a reservation (recommended);